fuankarion/Vision17/Lab3-Latex-Tutorial/Readme.md

   - The directory ``code`` shows how to add a 'good looking' code fragment in LaTeX.
   - It uses the [listings](https://en.wikibooks.org/wiki/LaTeX/Source_Code_Listings) package
   - Check the directive \lstdefinestyle{mystyle}.
-Norice how you can edit the style and even define a new one on your own
+Notice how you can edit the style and even define a new one on your own

 ##  Bibliography